TAX NOTICE

 - Payments made under a qualified domestic relations order (QDRO);

-- Payments of up to $5,000 made to you from a defined contribution plan if the payment is a qualified birth or adoption distribution;
+- Payments from a defined contribution plan that are qualified birth or adoption distributions;

 - Payments up to the amount of your deductible medical expenses (without regard to whether you itemize deductions for the taxable year);

-If I do a rollover to an IRA, will the 10% additional income tax apply to early distributions from the IRA?
+If I do a rollover to a Roth IRA, will the 10% additional tax apply to a later distribution from the Roth IRA before age 59½?

-- The exceptions for payments made after you separate from service if you will be at least age 55 in the year of the separation (or age 50 or following 25 years of service for qualified public safety employees and employees providing firefighting service) does not apply;
+- The exception for payments from a plan made after you separate from service if you are at least age 55 in the year of the separation (or the earlier of age 50 or attainment of 25 years of service under the Plan for qualified public safety employees and private-sector firefighters) doesn’t apply to payments from an IRA;

-- The exception for qualified domestic relations orders (QDROs) does not apply (although a special rule applies under which, as part of a divorce or separation agreement, a tax- free transfer may be made directly to an IRA of a spouse or former spouse); and
+- The exception for payments made pursuant to a QDRO under a plan doesn’t apply to an IRA (although a special rule applies under which, as part of a divorce or separation agreement, a tax-free transfer may be made directly to a Roth IRA of a spouse or former spouse); and

 - Payments for qualified higher education expenses;